gfacciol/mgm/README.md

 ### Visualising the Results

 As the results of the disparity matching are 32bit float images, you might want to use [pvflip](<https://github.com/gfacciol/pvflip>) to visualise them!

+### Parameters

+Some of the parameters that are exposed by the library and their explanations can be found [here](https://docs.google.com/spreadsheets/d/1RWZpUHwzIbBTrZQG7sjQVR7uFMCn35e54tAg5_dAWRI/edit?usp=sharing).

+Cheers!